KeyMasterOfGozer/WordSearch/README.md

 # WordSearch helper

 This is intended as a helper to find guesses to plug in for wordl type games.

+I included a simple Cryptogram Solver program, which I built a [Discord Bot Interface](DiscordBot.md).

 ## Classes